markmnl/fmsg/SPECIFICATION.md

 ### Message Types

-fmsg defines four message types: MESSAGE, CHALLENGE, CHALLENGE RESPONSE and "REJECT or ACCEPT RESPONSE", often written here all capitals to emphasise reference to their defintions.
+fmsg defines four message types: MESSAGE, CHALLENGE, CHALLENGE RESPONSE and "REJECT or ACCEPT RESPONSE", often written here all capitals.
 These structures are aggregates of [Data Types](#data-types) and are described in the [Definition](#definition) section.

 ### Data Types

 Throughout this document the following data types are used.
-All types are encoded little-endian, making the types compatible with data types in modern programming languages.
+All types are encoded little-endian.

 | name       | description                                                                                                          |
 |------------|----------------------------------------------------------------------------------------------------------------------|